Riyan Parag

-Riyan Parag Das (born 10 November 2001) is an Indian international cricketer who plays for the India national team.
-He is a batting all rounder, who bats right-handed in the middle-order and bowls both right-arm leg spin and off spin.
-He was a part of the team that won the 2018 U19 World Cup.
-In May 2025, he became the first and only batsman to hit six consecutive sixes in the 17 year history of the IPL.
+Riyan Parag Das (born 10 November 2001) is an Indian international cricketer who has played for the national team as an all-rounder.
+He captains Rajasthan Royals in the Indian Premier League and Assam when he plays domestic cricket.
+He is the only batsman in IPL history to hit six consecutive sixes.
+Riyan is also the second-youngest player to score a half-century in the IPL and was a part of the team that won the 2018 U19 World Cup.
+He bats right-handed in the middle-order and bowls both right-arm off spin and leg spin.

-He plays for Assam in domestic cricket and Rajasthan Royals in the Indian Premier League.
-Riyan is the second youngest player to score a 50 in the IPL after Vaibhav Suryavanshi.

-Personal life and background
+Early and personal life

 Riyan's father, Parag Das is a former first-class cricketer who has represented Assam, Railways, Dighalipukhuri and East Zone cricket team.
 Parag Das and former captain of team India MS Dhoni featured in Railways' tournaments together in Kharagpur and Guwahati.
 They have also played against each other in the Ranji Trophy, when Dhoni turned up for Jharkhand.
 On Riyan's IPL debut, Dhoni was keeping wickets and captaining the opposition.

 His mother, Mithoo Barooah, is a former national record-holding swimmer in the 50m freestyle who represented India at the Asian Championships and SAF Games.
 The year 1985 was a landmark in her career, as she achieved an unprecedented feat for any swimmer from Assam—male or female—by winning a Silver medal in the 50m breaststroke at the Asian Age Group Championship.
 In 1990, she set a National Junior record in the 100m breaststroke, followed by a National record in the 50m freestyle at the 1993 National Games in Pune.
 In 1991, she competed in the South Asian Federation Games, securing two gold medals, one silver, and one bronze.
-Mithoo Barooah's cousin is the multilingual singer Zubeen Garg.
+Mithoo Barooah's cousin was the multilingual singer Zubeen Garg.